-In North America, northward spring migration is spread over three months from February through mid- April.
+In North America, spring migration is spread over three months from February through mid- April.

 January – The birds that are the furthest away from their north (Arctic) breeding grounds start northward migration earliest.
-In some cases the birds in the far south of South America start moving north during early January.
+In some cases the birds in the far south of South America move north during early January.
 We won’t see those bird in North America until later, maybe in March.

-February – Shorebirds start moving north from the coasts in North America.
+February – Shorebirds move north from the coasts in North America.

-March through early April – This is the time when spring migration is in swing.
+March through early April – spring migration is in swing.
 The birds that flew over the oceans in fall’s southward migration, often travel northward over the North American continent.